midlink-ltd/examples/kubernetes-go-helm-release-wordpress/README.md

 # Wordpress Helm Chart

-Uses the Helm API of `pulumi-kubernetes` to deploy `v9.6.0` of the Wordpress Helm Chart to a Kubernetes cluster.
+Uses the Helm Release API of `pulumi-kubernetes` to deploy `v13.0.6` of the Wordpress Helm Chart to a Kubernetes cluster.
 Pulumi will expand the Helm Chart and submit the expanded YAML to the cluster.

 ## Running the App